 When you’re struggling with addiction, it can feel like you’re all alone in the world.
 But it’s important to remember that you’re not.
 You have friends and family members who care about you and want to see you succeed in your recovery journey.
 Building a strong network of supportive friends and family members is key to your success.
 These people will be there for you when you need them, offering words of encouragement and support.

 They’ll also be a source of accountability, helping you to stay on track with your recovery plan.
 If you don’t have a strong network of supportive people in your life, now is the time to build one.
 Reach out to your friends and family members and let them know you’re struggling and need their support.
 Ask them to come to your support group meetings or to check in with you regularly to see how you’re doing.
+Ask an alcohol rehab in Connecticut if you want to quickly start the process.

 Stay positive and keep moving forward.